Back to homepage

 To apply a filter by member names

-• Open the filtering view by clicking the filtering control (a gear icon) near the hierarchy caption.
+• Open the field config pop-up window by clicking the gear icon ( menu_options ) near the field caption.

 • Select the members to be displayed or deselect them to be hidden from the grid.